 But there’s no need to wait, you can join NOW!
 There are three ways to do so:

-Join or renew online – Select the Curtis Friends option and pay by credit card.
+Join or renew online – Click the PayPal button below and type in your gift amount on the next screen.
 This is a secure transaction.

 Download the membership form and send it with a check to:

 Brochures with membership forms are available in the library lobby and can be returned to the circulation desk.

 By giving a little, Friends members help to sustain and build upon the excellence of Curtis Library.
 Our donations and efforts complement the financial support provided by the towns of Brunswick and Harpswell, and the support for the collection generated by the Annual Book Fund.**

 As a Curtis Friend, one joins a group of people who believe in and value the important role the library plays in our community.
 Whether that belief translates into action by weeding a garden, serving on the board, or writing a check is up to the individual.
 There are multiple opportunities to get involved as a Friends’ member.

 In addition to the benefit of belonging to a group of people who support the library, there are more tangible benefits of membership, including invitations to special events and a 10% discount on purchases at Twice-Told Tales (in downtown Brunswick).

 Current membership card must be shown at time of purchase.